LogoLogo

 You can select individual or groups of data points to analyze further.

-• Click on a data point to select it. or use the Selector on the top right to select multiple points
+• Click on a data point to select it.
+Or use the Selector on the top right to select multiple points

 Data Cards

-• Selected points will be highlighted on the chart and details of the display columns of these cards are displayed in data cards as shown below
+• Selected points will be highlighted on the chart, and details of the display columns of these cards are displayed in data cards, as shown below

 • Use this feature to identify and analyze specific data points